 After an injury, it’s important to get a professional opinion before you start exercising again.
 You might think you’re ready and feel physically fit and strong, but pushing yourself too hard, too soon could hinder your recovery and even worsen an injury.
 With this in mind, make sure you get the green light from an expert and consider modifying your training to ensure you prevent any long-term damage.

 It takes a great deal of time and dedication to become fit and to build lean muscle mass, so don’t be disheartened if your fitness levels and physique take a hit while you’ve been resting.
 Try to stay positive; you’ve already achieved a lot and will continue to do so, just remember to start slowly and to build up your fitness gradually.
 It will take time and dedication to regain the speed and strength you once had.

 As with anything, patience is key.
-If you’re just starting out again, prioritise progression.
+If you’re just starting out again, prioritize progression.
 Set yourself small, manageable targets which will help you to get to where you want to be without the risk of further injury.
-This might mean reducing distances and training load in the short term, but this is actually the fastest way to ensure you’ll be smashing your personal bests again.
+This might mean reducing distances and training load in the short term, but this is actually the fastest way to ensure you’ll be smashing your Personal Bests again.

 Train your whole body

 One of the most important things to keep in mind when you’re training is ensuring you get a full-body workout.
 Functional fitness is important for all aspects of life, and an injury may leave you weaker on one side.
 If that is the case, still train your body as a whole, and make sure you’re building strength safely and equally.
 Low impact exercises like swimming and yoga can also help you to regain your strength, and when you’re ready and your body is strong enough, you can progress to higher impact exercises.

 Listen to your body